detectqq/tamizdat-ios/README.md

-# samizdat-ios
+# tamizdat-ios

-iOS client for the Samizdat proxy protocol.
+iOS client for the tamizdat proxy protocol.

 ```
 ┌─────────────────────────────────────┐